openpracticelibrary/openpracticelibrary/src/pages/practice/leadership-launch.md

   * **Model desired behaviors** through intentional collaboration and vulnerability.\
     The practice combines synchronous workshops and asynchronous activities to create a "living document" that evolves with the team’s needs.

+  To align leadership teams, shift focus from operational tasks to strategic leadership, and establish collaborative frameworks that enhance decision-making, communication, and accountability.
+This practice ensures leaders model behaviors that foster trust, empower teams, and drive organizational improvement.
 whyDo: "**Signals indicating the need:**  \r

   - Leadership fatigue or misalignment.  \r